 From a technological perspective, the CBDC concept is unique because Russian authorities use other countries as guinea pigs to conduct their CBDC experiments.
 They provide a given crypto technology through independent companies and individuals, while Russian officials closely watch the pilot projects.
 Notably, Russia utilized such a practice with the Venezuelan Petro.
 Posing for pictures and posting updates on Twitter, Russian and Venezuelan government officials made little effort to hide their involvement in developing this oil-backed CBDC.

 In October 2020, the Bank of Russia issued a consultation paper for the Digital Ruble project.
-Although a regulatory framework is still being developed, the head of the Bank of Russia, Elvira Nabiullina, indicated that the pilot testing of the project will probably start at the end of 2021.
+On April 8, 2022, the Bank of Russia published an updated paper on the Digital Ruble concept.
+Although a regulatory framework is still being developed, the paper indicates that the pilot testing of the project will start in 2022.

 The new ‘Digital Financial Assets' law came into force on January 1, 2021.
 It is the government’s first sign of implementing a legal framework for digital assets.
 The law defines cryptocurrency as well as mandates self-reporting of crypto ownership and filing taxes of one’s crypto holdings.
 However, as opposed to the upcoming CBDC, it does not acknowledge cryptocurrencies as a means of payment.

 Digital Ruble is a liability of the Bank of Russia.
-According to Anatoly Aksakov, the head of the State Duma Committee on the Financial Market, the preparation of the Digital Ruble’s regulatory framework will begin in the second half of 2021, after the first round of pilot testing.
-This process will include revising the current laws, as the Dgital Ruble can not be defined neatly under the legal terms used until now––”cash” or “non-cash” rubles.
+According to the official statement from the Bank of Russia representatives made on the press-conference on April 8, 2021, the preparation of the Digital Ruble’s regulatory framework will begin in January 2022.
+This process will include revising the current laws, as the Digital Ruble can not be defined neatly under the legal terms used until now––”cash” or “non-cash” rubles.
 The Bank of Russia will also focus on clarifying each institution’s responsibilities in regulating and maintaining this new currency.

 The lawmakers view the introduction of a Digital Ruble in a positive light; as a way to help reduce AML/CFT/CFPWMD risks.
 Based on the preferred choice of CBDC model, either the central bank or similar financial intermediaries will be responsible for performing AML/CFT/CFPWMD procedures.
 Such considerations indicate that Russia is closer to achieving an overarching regulatory framework than it is willing to admit publicly.
 As an autocratic country, Russia is not overburdened by red tape and can move quickly to implement desired legislation.
 As illustrated by the recent changes to the Russian constitution, the government can implement significant changes to their governance in merely a few weeks while legitimizing those changes only afterward.